-Representative Director, Director of the Board of MCC (current)
+Representative Director, Director of the Board of MCC (until Jun.
+2023) Jun.
+2023 Director of the Board of MCC

-Jun.
-2024 Director of the Board of MCG, Chairperson (current)
+- Director of the Board of MCG - Jun.
+2024 Director of the Board of MCG, Chairperson (current) Representative Director, Director of the Board of MCC (current)